toammann/Multilayer_SMA2Microstrip/readme.md

 Once the model parameters are settled in FreeCAD the user executes the Python FreeCAD export script which generates a set of *.stl files.
 These files are then imported in the octave openEMS script.
 Figure 6 shows the model and mesh result in AppCSXCAD the 3D Model editor/viewer of openEMS.

 Proper meshing techniques were applied in order to get a reasonably fast simulation and high accuracy results.
-One can clearly see how the mesh is denser in the area where the geometry details have a great impact and less dense in less important areas.
+One can clearly see how the mesh is denser in the area where the geometry details have a greater impact and less dense in less important areas.

 <p align = "center"><img src="./figures/connector_openEMS.png" alt="fig_connector_openems"></p>
 <p align = "center">Figure 6: The Connector and PCB Model in AppCSXCAD (openEMS)</p>

 The final output of the project - which is hopefully of use for the community - is a multilayer KiCAD footprint for the connector.
 Officially the KiCAD footprint editor does not support shapes on the internal metal layers.
 However, the footprint file can be modified with a text editor.
-Here shapes can also be placed on the internal layers which works just fine.
+Here shapes can be placed on the internal layers which works just fine.

 In order to use the KiCAD connector Footprint simply assign it to a symbol in the schematic and place "Copper Zones" (see example board) on the internal layers of your application board.
 Make sure to follow the  [bridges and frames](https://community.aisler.net/t/bridges-and-frames/49) design rules from AISLER.
 Everything else is handled in the KiCAD footprint.

 <p align = "center"><img src="./figures/connector_kicad.png" alt="fig_connector_kicad" width="700"></p>
 <p align = "center">Figure 7: Multi layer Connector Footprint in KiCAD</p>

-Finally to test and measure the connector transition 3 6 layer back-to-back test board was created in KiCAD.
+Finally to test and measure the connector transition a 6 layer back-to-back test board was created in KiCAD.
 A total of three boards were manufactured by AISLER for around 20€.

 <p align = "center"><img src="./figures/testboard_kicad3d.png" alt="fig_tesetboard_kicad" width="700"></p>
 <p align = "center">Figure 8: Test Fixture of the Rosenberger 32K242-40ML5 SMA Connector on  the AISLER 6LayerHD Stackup in KiCAD</p>